Szade-Organization/BetterCalendar-API/README.md

 To run:
 1. Clone the directory:
 `git clone https://github.com/Szade-Organization/BetterCalendar-API.git`
+2. Create a .env file:
+.env for the development purposes file has been sent to you.
+**Remember to never share the secret key, and not to push the .env file to the repository - it is already in .gitignore by default.**
-2. Create a .env file looking like this:
+Your .env file should look like this:
     > SECRET_KEY=your_secret_key

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;.env for the development purposes file has been sent to you.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Remember to never share the secret key, and not to push the .env file to the repository - it is already in .gitignore by default.**

 4. Run the setup script (remember to add permisions: `chmod +x setup`):
 `./setup.sh`